 - “My co-worker’s makeup always looks perfect!
 I should ask her what brand she uses, maybe she could give me some tips.”

 - “Every time I look in the mirror, I have an opportunity to see my bright smile, my thick, wavy hair and my long legs.
 Damn, I’m looking good today!”

 Some days, it’s a breeze to feel great about yourself, and some days just plain suck.

 Yesterday was a particularly difficult day for me.
 I spent most of the day feeling down on myself for a number of reasons.
-So, I woke up today determined to turn that around!
+So, I woke up today determined to turn negative thoughts to positive.